FIWARE/tutorials.NGSI-LD/docs/extended-properties.md

   `@context` must be used for all **NGSI-LD** to **NGSI-LD** interactions.

 - [`alternate-context.jsonld`](http://localhost:3000/data-models/alternate-context.jsonld) is an alternative
   **JSON-LD** definition of the attributes of the data models used by a third-party.
 In this case we have a German speaking customer who wishes to have all attribute names and enumerations to be defined using terminology common in the German language.
-Effectively, internally within their their billing application a different set of short names for attributes is used.
+Effectively, internally within their billing application a different set of short names for attributes is used.
 Their `@context` file reflects the agreed mapping between attribute names.

 The full data model description for a **Building** entity as used in this tutorial is based on the standard